 * PAT is the amount attributable to the ordinary equity holders of the Company

-** See note 8 for further details
+** See note 4 for further details

-We believe that these measures provide a user of the accounts with important additional information by providing the following alternative performance metrics:
+- We believe that these measures provide a user of the accounts with important additional information by providing the following alternative performance metrics.

-- Profit before tax is adjusted for exceptional items and it is also adjusted for the amortisation of intangibles which were created on acquisition and the change in fair value of acquisitions.
-This enables a user of the accounts to compare performance irrespective of whether the Group has grown by acquisition or organically.
+- Profit before tax is adjusted for exceptional items and also adjusted for the depreciation and amortisation on business combinations which were created on acquisition and the change in the fair value of acquisitions.
+This enables a user of the accounts to compare the core operational performance of the Group.

-- Profit after tax is adjusted in the same way as Profit before tax but it also considers the tax impact of these items.
+- Profit after tax is adjusted in the same way as Profit before tax but also considers the tax impact of these items.
 To exclude the items without excluding the tax impact would not give a complete picture.

-- Adjusted earnings per share takes into account all of the factors above and gives users of the accounts information on the performance of the business that management is more directly able to influence and on a basis comparable from year to year.
+- Adjusted earnings per share takes into account all of the factors above and gives users of the accounts information on the performance of the business that management is more directly able to influence and on a comparable basis from year to year.

-In addition to the above adjustments to statutory measures, we add back the depreciation and amortisation charged in the year to Profit from Operations (2021: £68.3m; 2020: £75.7m) to calculate a figure for EBITDA (2021: £95.4m; 2020: £98.6m) which is commonly quoted by our peer group internationally and allows users of the accounts to compare our performance with those of our peers.
-We further adjust EBITDA for exceptional items as this gives a reader of the accounts a view of the trading picture which is comparable from year to year (adjusted EBITDA: 2021: £95.4m; adjusted EBITDA: 2020: £79.0m).
+In addition to the above adjustments to statutory measures, we add back the depreciation and amortisation charged in the year to Profit from Operations (2022: £65.4m; 2021: £68.3m) to calculate a figure for EBITDA (2022: £92.6m; 2021: £95.4m) which is commonly quoted by our peer group internationally and allows users of the accounts to compare our performance with those of our peers.
+We further adjust EBITDA for exceptional items as this gives a reader of the accounts a view of the trading picture which is comparable from year to year (adjusted EBITDA: 2022: £105.1m; adjusted EBITDA: 2021: £95.4m).

-An adjustment to Cash and Cash equivalents has been presented because the Group believes that adjusted performance measures (APMs) provide valuable additional information for users of the financial statements in assessing the Group’s performance as Net Cash is a better measure of liquidity.
+An adjustment to the cash has been presented because the Group believes that adjusted performance measures (APMs) provide valuable additional information for users of the financial statements in assessing the Group’s performance as Net Cash is a better measure of liquidity.
 We do not consider contingent consideration or IFRS 16 lease liabilities as debt for the purpose of quoting a net cash figure.

-|Cash and Cash equivalents||52.8||53.9|
+|Cash and Cash equivalents||94.6||52.8|